Corporate Social Responsibility

 Suitsupply is a member of the Fair Wear Foundation (FWF) which promotes good working conditions in clothing factories.
 As an independent organisation, FWF checks the extent to which suppliers comply with the Clothing Industry Code of Conduct.

 In addition, Suitsupply frequently inspects its suppliers and where necessary, implements improvements.
-Find out more about our efforts in the latest Brand Performance Check and Sustainability Report.
+We have been rated as a Leader brand for our extensive efforts made- find out more in the latest Brand Performance Check and Sustainability Report.

 We believe that quality is not only limited to the actual garment, but should also include the manner in which it was produced, and how it can improve lives.
 That’s why, in addition to membership in these crucial organizations, Suitsupply actively supports philanthropic organizations like amfAR, I:CO, Two X Two and more.
 For more information send an email to email@example.com or visit www.fairwear.nl.